-If the shipment is large and cannot be easily brought in to the Data Center then it is the responsibilities of the Customer to have the shipping company bring the equipment into the Data Center from the building loading dock.
+If the shipment is large and cannot be easily brought into the Data Center then it is the responsibility of the Customer to have the shipping company bring the equipment into the Data Center from the building loading dock.

 Upon receipt of Customer’s equipment, Atlantic.Net will provide the following:

 In the event of damaged external packaging, Atlantic.Net will accept the equipment and indicate, “damaged shipment/freight” on the shipping receipt and request the delivery driver to countersign acknowledging delivery of “damaged shipment/freight.”

 In the event of a discrepancy, Atlantic.Net will accept the shipment and indicate “short shipment/freight” on the shipping receipt and request the delivery driver to countersign acknowledging delivery of “short shipment/freight.”